Skip to main content

 Why, then, would my students need me?
 First, Vanessa teaches general English and I teach an ESP (English for Specific Purposes) course.
 While participating in YouTube lessons with Vanessa is an option, taking part in my class is a reality, which directly changes my students' career paths.
 I witness it with every new cohort of students.

 Language students need not only input and information, but also interaction and feedback.
-Both of those happen predominantly in face-to-face spoken interaction.
+When it comes to speaking, both of those happen predominantly in real time.
 On the other hand, learning with Vanessa allows my students to explore and learn English on their own.
 I strongly believe that when students take control of their own learning outside the classroom, they succeed.

 Comments